This day in History: March 13

 1777 Congress orders its European envoys to appeal to high-ranking foreign officers to send troops to reinforce the American army.

-1781 Astronomer William Herschel discovers the planet Uranus, which he names ‘Georgium Sidus,’ in honor of King George III.
+1781 Astronomer William Herschel discovers the planet Uranus, names it ‘Georgium Sidus,’ in honor of King George III.

 1793 Eli Whitney patents the cotton gin.